BirdeeHub/nixCats-nvim/README.md

   Configure all downloads from a single Nix file.

 - **Multiple Neovim executables.**
-  Easily output multiple configured packages that are variations of your main config.
+  Using a powerful but effectively optional category system, easily output multiple configured packages that are variations of your main config.
+  The name is short for 'Nix Categories'!

 - **Best of both worlds.**
   Use the Nix Store for full reproducibility and `nix run`, or switch to live reloading with `wrapRc = false`.
-  Or make one package for each.
+  Or set a variable to use to toggle on the fly!
+  `wrapRc = "UNWRAP_IT"`

-- **No need for Lua in Nix strings.**
-  The name is short for 'Nix Categories': define arbitrary categories of dependencies in Nix, and interact with them transparently from Lua.
+- **No need for Lua in Nix strings.** define arbitrary categories of dependencies in Nix, and interact with them transparently from Lua.

-- **Integrates with NixOS or Home Manager,** but buildable separately.
+- **Integrates with NixOS or Home Manager,**

-- **Build it your way.**
+- **Or build it your way!**
   Configurable as a flake, a derivation, or a module, or even entirely via calling the override function on an existing nixCats based package.
   It can then be imported and reconfigured without duplication and exported again.
 And again. and again.

 - **Extensive in-editor help** via [:help nixCats](https://nixcats.org/TOC.html).

+- **Try out an example!**
+  `nix run github:BirdeeHub/nixCats-nvim?dir=templates/example`

 ## Table of Contents